Simulating the tidal disruption of stars by stellar-mass black holes using moving-mesh hydrodynamics: Results

 Figure \ref{fig:snapshots} shows selected snapshots of our suite of simulations.
 It can be visually seen that the final outcomes (FTDE or PTDE) depend on all the parameters that we considered -- the stellar mass $\ms$, the core hydrogen fraction $\Hc$, the BH mass $\mbh$, and the impact parameter $b$.

 The following sections detail the quantitative results.
 It should be noted that, henceforth, initial star parameters are given the subscript $\star$ (e.g. $\ms$, $\Ls$), while the post-disruption remnant parameters are given the subscript $\diamond$ (e.g. $\msr$, $\Lsr$).
+Table \ref{tab:param_values} provides detailed initial and post-disruption parameters for our 58 simulations.